xlansoftware/ledgereleven/docs/hosting/index.md

 To run the staging environment:

+1. You will need a configured Cloudflare Tunnel.
 1. Navigate to the `.devops/stage` directory.
 2. Create a `.env` file from the template:
     ```bash